learn-co-students/fewpjs-js-fundamentals-arithmetic-lab-old-seattle-web-career-012819/README.md

 # JavaScript Fundamentals: Arithmetic Lab

+## Learning Goals

+*  Recognize the limitations of math in JavaScript
+*  Employ operators to perform arithmetic and assign values to variables
+*  Explain what `NaN` is
+*  Use built-in objects like `Math` and `Number` to accomplish complex tasks

 ## Introduction

 We're going to discuss a number of the common operators and objects we'll use to